-This year, Pittsburgh is celebrating the 100th Anniversary of our historic seat of government, the City-County Building!
+In 2017, Pittsburgh celebrated the 100th Anniversary of our historic seat of government, the City-County Building!
 Explore this website to learn about its dynamic history and find out how to visit our historic home!

 CELEBRATE CITY HALL